 You are liable to pay tax on your taxable income earned over an income year.
 For the majority of taxpayers, the income year runs from 1 July to 30 June.
-The process for determining the amount of income tax you are required to pay is outlined in the table below.
+The process for determining the amount of income tax you are required to pay is outlined in ‘Process to determine how much tax you owe’ below.

 Applicable marginal tax rate